-- Consider how long you expect to keep your car for.
+Consider how long you expect to keep your car.
 Weigh the cost of the coverage against the cost of anticipated repairs.
-For example, if you will only keep your car for 3 years and it is a new car, you are less likely to encounter major mechanical issues (not covered by the standard warranty), than if you will own the car for 10 years.
+For example, if you will only keep your car for three years and it is a new car, you are less likely to encounter major mechanical issues (not covered by the standard warranty) than if you will own the car for 10 years.

-Don't be afraid to ask the dealer for examples of cases where mechanical breakdown would apply to your circumstances in the length of time you plan to own your car.
+Don't be afraid to ask the dealer for examples of cases where a mechanical breakdown would apply to your circumstances in the length of time you plan to own your car.

 Should I Get MBI?